12138-chr/MTAIR/README.md

 Deraining: [Train100L&Rain100L](https://drive.google.com/drive/folders/1RjrjuGBK0jsQ5a5j1k-clsdxZkrqPQE2?usp=drive_link)

 Dehazing: [RESIDE](https://sites.google.com/view/reside-dehaze-datasets/reside-v0) (OTS)

-The training data should be placed in directory where can be Denoise,Derain or Dehaze.
+The pre-trained model will be placed in the ckpt folder.The training data should be placed in directory where can be Denoise,Derain or Dehaze.
 After placing the training data the directory structure would be as follows: data/Train/{task_name}task_name
 ```
 └───Train
     ├───Dehaze